Introduction: Best cold air intake systems for your Ford F150

 This system is washable and reusable and should also be good for around 100k miles.
 Its hand built using high quality materials and will slightly increase gas mileage.
 It has a Synthaflow air filter which provides maximum air flow and filtration.
 From my experience, Airaid has excellent customer service, and they offer a lifetime warranty on these products.

 This may be #5 on the list, but don’t let that discourage you.
-Ask around and have a look at the reviews on Amazon, you will quickly realise that its a good choice!
+Ask around and have a look at the reviews on Amazon, you will quickly realize that its a good choice!

 What are the benefits of a cold air intake system?